-Economic and public health conditions, including factors that impact the strength of the retail market and retail demand or our ability to manufacture and deliver products, rising fuel and raw material prices or transportation costs, may adversely impact our margins.
-In addition, general economic conditions were significantly and negatively affected by the September 11, 2001 terrorist attacks and could be similarly affected by any future attacks.
-Economic conditions may also be negatively impacted by wars and other conflicts, or the prospect of such events.
+Economic conditions, such as rising fuel prices, may adversely impact our margins.
+In addition, general economic conditions were significantly and negatively affected by the September 11th terrorist attacks and could be similarly affected by any future attacks.
 Such a weakened economic and business climate, as well as consumer uncertainty created by such a climate, could adversely affect our sales and profitability.
 Other conditions, such as the unavailability of electrical components, may impede our ability to manufacture, source and ship new and continuing products on a timely basis.
 Additional factors outside of our control could delay or increase the cost of implementing our consolidation programs or alter our actions and reduce actual results.
-Also, work stoppages, slowdowns or strikes, or the occurrence or threat of wars or other conflicts, could impact our ability to manufacture or deliver product.